All eyes on Rahane as 'second string' India take on gutsy New Zealand

 Umesh Yadav however remains the first-choice new ball bowler.

 If one goes by cues from nets, the sequence of batters appears to be Gill and Mayank, followed by Pujara and Rahane.
-Next line was interestingly Iyer, who had special session with left-arm throwdown specialist Nuwan who was creating simulation to play Wagner.
+Next in line was Shreyas, which confirmed that Surya will have to wait for his Test debut.

 While it's not known if Axar Patel's workload is being managed but Jayant Yadav had an extended run in the nets under watchful eyes of Dravid.